Abstrax

 ./abstrax-example plugin metadata

-Place the binary on your PATH or in a plugin directory to test delegation through the main abstrax binary.
+You can also place an abstrax-<name> binary on your PATH or in a plugin directory to test delegation without an install record.
+See Plugin commands for local install details.

 Publishing to the registry

-To submit a plugin to the official registry, follow Registry submission.
+To submit a plugin to the official registry, open a pull request in the useabstrax/plugin-registry repository.
+See Registry submission for the full process, required metadata, and review expectations.
 Release manifest format and checksum requirements are documented in Registry API.